Genre: Action, Mystery, Supernatural, Thriller

 The anime falls under Type-moon’s Nasuverse (Also the same universe of Tsukihime and Fate/Stay Night) so the lore and feel of their worlds are similar in a sense.
 Kara no Kyoukai is a series of movies, not episodes, all of which should be watched sequentially even though they aren’t chronological in order.

-Synopsis: The first movie introduces Ryougi Shiki, who possess a rather special ability called the Chokushi no Magan, or Mystic Eyes of Death Perception where it allows the user to see the “death” of everything in existence as lines.
+The first movie introduces Ryougi Shiki, who possess a rather special ability called the Chokushi no Magan, or Mystic Eyes of Death Perception where it allows the user to see the “death” of everything in existence as lines.
 A cut along any line will bifurcate the object no matter the sharpness of the cutting tool used, and a stab at the point destroys the object’s origin, causing instant death.
 This is due to her 2-year comma after an accident, where her consciousness was able to understand death after dwelling in it for so long.
-The ‘eyes’ are portrayed by having a rainbow-like color when activated, like so:
+The ‘eyes’ are portrayed by having a rainbow-like color when activated.

 Next up is Mikiya Kokuto, a high school friend of Shiki and one who shares a deep affection for her.
 Despite Shiki’s being cold and unattending, Kokuto still sees her as someone who needs taking care of.
 In the present timeline, both Shiki and Kokuto work for Aozaki Touko: a puppet-maker who owns a design agency that sells architecture and craftsmanship.
 Though behind the facade, she is actually a powerful magus, and her agency occasionally takes on supernatural cases.
 These cases will set the stage for the story’s progression.